Starting September 28, 2021 the Helen Schuler Nature Centre will be participating in the Government of Alberta Restriction Exemption Program.

 Yes!
 However, we do have restrictions on the types of rentals as well as facility capacity.
 Please inquire with our Facility Rental Coordinator for more information, click here

-The current exhibits on display inside the Nature Centre is: 'Built for the Grasslands' (main gallery) and 'Landscaping the Wilderness by Elaine Henderson' (community art gallery).
+The current exhibits on display inside the Nature Centre is: 'Built for the Grasslands' (main gallery) and 'A Year in the Life' by the Lethbridge Artists' Club (community art gallery).
 We have adapted our indoor exhibits to respect recommended guidelines for the safety of our visitors and staff team – visitors can expect 'look' and 'listen' based activities.

 We always recommend visitors: dress for the weather, wear sturdy footwear, and bring a hat, sunscreen, and water bottle!
 Don't forget your sense of adventure!!